Emergency Dentist — Grand Prairie, TX

 Should knocked-out teeth be placed in water?

 In short, the answer is no. To preserve the root, a knocked-out tooth should be placed back in the socket (only if it slides back in without resistance).
 Otherwise, you can place it in a glass of milk.
-If that’s not available, put it in saline solution.
-You can also hold it in your mouth, but you need to be especially careful to not accidentally swallow it.
+If that’s not available, put it in a saline solution.
+You can also hold it in your mouth, but you need to be especially careful not to accidentally swallow it.

 How should I sleep with tooth pain?